 The Dark Knight Rises (2011) Director: Christopher Nolan

-For the final part of his Batman trilogy, Christopher Nolan co-wrote the screenplay with his brother, Jonathan Nolan.
-The film contains much of the original brilliant cast, and adds Anne Hathaway (as the cat-woman-esque character) as well as Joseph Gordon-Levitt (who plays a junior police officer, and perhaps future “Robin” character), and Tom Hardy (who plays Bane).
+For the final installment of his Batman trilogy, Christopher Nolan co-wrote the screenplay with his brother, Jonathan Nolan.
+The film contains much of the original brilliant cast, though it adds Anne Hathaway (as the cat-woman-esque character) as well as Joseph Gordon-Levitt (who plays a junior police officer, and perhaps a future “Robin” character), along with Tom Hardy (who plays Bane).

 The plot takes place eight years after the end of The Dark Knight, in which a powerful criminal, Bane, forces an aging Bruce Wayne out of retirement as the Batman in order to save the city of Gotham from a nuclear holocaust.
-The film begins as bane abducts a nuclear scientist from Uzbekistan.
-The city of Gotham, meanwhile, has found peace due to expanded powers of the Dent Act, and Bruce Wayne lives like an aging recluse while Wayne Enterprises loses money, for its deactivation of a nuclear reactor that could have been weaponized.
+The film begins as Bane abducts a nuclear scientist from Uzbekistan.
+The city of Gotham, meanwhile, has found peace due to expanded powers of the Dent Act, and Bruce Wayne lives like an aging recluse while Wayne Enterprises loses money for its deactivation of a nuclear reactor that could have been weaponized.
 Bane sets up a secret underground criminal network in the city’s sewers.
 He acquires Bruce Wayne’s fingerprints in an effort to bankrupt him.
-He puts Miranda tate in charge as CEO.
+He puts Miranda Tate in charge as CEO of Wayne Enterprises.
 Thus, the Batman goes to find Bane in the sewers and is led into a trap.
 He is brutally assaulted by Bane and left in a remote underground desert prison.
-While healing, he hears stories of Ra’s al Ghul’s child who was left in the prison to rot, who eventually became the only person to scale the walls of the prison, and make the final leap necessary for climbing up out of the prison.
-Wayne returns to Gotham as Batman and battles Bane, only to be stabbed by Miranda, the woman he trusted with Wayne Enterprises.
-She reveals herself to be Talia al Ghul, Ra’s al Ghul’s daughter, the child who climbed out of the prison (not Bane).
-Batman chases down the bomb and al Ghul in a car around the city, and he eventually catches it and flies it out over the water far from the city so the bomb can detonate, while the citizens of Gotham fear Batman has died in the explosion over the water, however Bruce reappears, he had fixed the auto-pilot function on the craft and escaped in the nick of time.
-Both Bruce Wayne and Batman are presumed dead, and his home, Wayne Manor, becomes a home for young orphaned children, and he turns up abroad as Alfred spots him together with Selina Kyle (Anne Hathaway) his new love interest in a foreign country, casually dining.
+While healing, he hears legends of Ra’s al Ghul’s child who was left in the same prison to rot, but then eventually became the only person to scale the massive walls of the prison, and make the final leap necessary for escape.
+Bruce Wayne triumphantly completes the same journey.
+He returns to Gotham as Batman and battles Bane, only to be stabbed by Miranda, the woman he trusted with Wayne Enterprises.
+She reveals herself to be Talia al Ghul, Ra’s al Ghul’s daughter, the child who climbed out of the prison (not Bane as we initially suspected).
+Batman chases down the bomb and al Ghul in a car around the city, eventually catching it and flying it over the water far from the city so the bomb can detonate, while the citizens of Gotham fear Batman has died in the explosion.
+However Bruce reappears in an epilogue.
+He had fixed the auto-pilot function on the craft and escaped in the nick of time.
+Both Bruce Wayne and Batman are presumed dead, and his home Wayne Manor becomes a home for young orphaned children.
+At the end, Alfred spots Bruce Wayne together with Selina Kyle (Anne Hathaway) his new love interest in a foreign country, casually dining.